Belle Haven Apartments

 Text-to-speech Audio

-Constructed in 1926, this historic three-story, building was originally called the El Verona Apartments.
-It was designed by architect Dwight James Baum in Sarasota in the Mediterranean Revival style and had 50 apartments.
-Baum designed many other buildings including the El Verona Hotel (which was demolished and replaced by the Sarasota Ritz Carleton hotel) and the Sarasota County Courthouse.
-Belle Haven is still considered one of the finest buildings in the city.
-It was added to the National Register of Historic Places in 1984.
-As of 2018, a real estate developer is renovating the building into its temporary office space as it works to develop the surrounding area.
+Constructed in 1926, this historic three-story building was originally called the Broadway Apartments.
+It was designed by architect Dwight James Baum in Sarasota in the Mediterranean Revival style and had 20 apartments.
+Baum designed many other buildings in Sarasota including the El Vernona Hotel (which was demolished and replaced by the Sarasota Ritz Carleton hotel) and the Sarasota County Courthouse.
+Considered one of the finest buildings in the city, Belle Haven was added to the National Register of Historic Places in 1984.
+It has been partially renovated and is now part of a development called the Quay Sarasota district.

 Images